Marie Macarte: Success in America

 On crossing the Atlantic Macarte toured with the Nixon-Macarte Circus in Washington D.C.
 (1863); 'the fearless and graceful equestrian, Mme.
 Marie Macarte' was with James M. Nixon's Alhambra Circus in New York City (1863); the Hippotheatron in New York City (1864); Rivers & Derious Circus in Washington D.C.
 (1864); the National Circus in Cincinnati (1864–65), and Frank Howes (1866), Palmer's (1866); Mike Lipman's (1866–67); Haight & Chambers Circus (1867); Michael O'Connor's Circus (1869); Stowe & Norton Circus (1869), and G. G. Grady's Old-Fashioned Circus (1870).

 In her bare horseback act she jumped over ribbons, leapt through paper balloons, and performed a scarf dance.
-A new feature she introduced a new feature to the circus ring was that of performing scenes from mythology scenes along with her riding act, which originated from Ducrow's work in England.
+A new feature she introduced a new feature to the circus ring was that of performing scenes from mythology along with her riding act, which originated from Ducrow's work in England.
 Her act, which included broad and high leaps and mock sword fights on horseback was considered new and novel for the time.